charitable-choice/landing-pad/README.md

 ## Exporting a static site

+The static version of the website is stored in the `docs` directory and hosted on [GitHub Pages][5].

-Use the [Simply Static plugin][3] ([developer website][4]) to generate a static version of the website
+1. Use the [Simply Static plugin][3] ([developer website][4]) to generate a static version of the website
     * Ensure the "Destination URLs" option under the "General" tab is set to "Save for offline use"
     * Ensure the "Force URL replacements" option under the "Advanced" tab is selected
+1. Remove all files in the `docs` directory
+    * This ensures deleted files aren't preserved when importing the new files
+1. Download and unzip the exported files
+1. Copy the exported files into the `docs` directory
+1. Commit changes and push to GitHub

 ## phpMyAdmin